 2016 – Entopsis wins Most Disruptive Technology Award by the Greater Miami Chamber of Commerce.

-2017 – Entopsis’ prostate cancer risk assessment platform called OpsisDx is made available to CBS Laboratories in the US in Q4 2017.
+2017 – Entopsis is ISO 9001 and ISO 13485 certified to manufacture and sell medical devices.
+Further, Entopsis’ prostate cancer risk assessment platform called OpsisDx is made available to CBS Laboratories in the US in Q4 2017.

 Meet the Core Team